Final Exam Topics

 Note:This is the final exam study guide.
 It's not intended to be complete, but it should give you an idea about the scope and type of material covered on the final exam.

 The final exam will be a closed-book, closed-notes examination.
-I will expect relatively short answers or lists of bullet points.
+No electronic devices, notes, or other materials may be used.
+I expect relatively short answers or lists of bullet points.
 Below are areas to study, with a few general guidelines and example questions.

 - Be familiar with the material in all the papers listed on the